bennyhuo/KotlinBlogTranslation/original/Kotlin M14 is out!.md

 <strong>NOTE</strong>: We are dropping previously deprecated features and functions, so make sure to have run <em>Code Cleanup</em> before you install M14.
 ### Backing fields

-The old <code>$propertyName</code> syntax is deprecated.
-To access backing fields inside getter/setter, use the <code>field</code> synthetic variable:
+The old `$propertyName` syntax is deprecated.
+To access backing fields inside getter/setter, use the `field` synthetic variable:

 {% raw %}
 <p></p>